-Stated value determines how the insurance company rates your vehicle, it does not necessarily determine how much the insurance company will pay you in a total loss.
-Insurance carriers word the coverage so that they are able to pay out the stated value amount or the actual cash value (at the time of the accident), whichever is less.
+Stated value insurance does not guarantee the insurance company will pay out that specific amount in a total loss.
+The policy will actually be worded so as to allow the insurance company to pay the stated value or the actual cash value (at the time of the accident), whichever is less.

 Pros and Cons of Stated Value Car Insurance

-- Pro: Stated value car insurance can be added to your regular car insurance policy.
+- Available from most major insurers: Stated value car insurance can be added to your regular car insurance policy.

-- Con: It can easily be confused with other types of coverage such as Agreed Value leaving you very upset at the time of a claim.
+- Can be confusing: It can easily be confused with other types of coverage, such as agreed value, leaving you very upset at the time of a claim.

-Stated value insurance is for reducing your cost not increasing your coverage.
-Keep this in mind when it comes to insuring your classic.
+Stated value insurance is for reducing your cost, not increasing your coverage.
+Keep that in mind when it comes to insuring your classic.
 Speak with a knowledgeable insurance agent to help you determine what coverage is right for you.